-The easiest way to get in touch with us is by completing this short, secure form.
-One of our team will then get in touch with you via email with options for arranging an initial assessment appointment, as required.
+The easiest way to get in touch with us is by completing the below short, secure self-referral form.
+One of our team will subsequently get in touch with you via email with options for arranging an initial assessment appointment, as required.

-Alternatively, you can simply self-refer by sending us a confidential email to email@example.com, to which we will respond as soon as we can.
+Alternatively, you can simply send us a confidential email to firstname.lastname@example.org, to which we will respond as soon as we can.

 See here for more information about therapy and frequently asked questions: FAQ’s

-We are currently based in two locations, London and Edinburgh for face-to-face therapy, though we also offer remote therapy.
+We are currently based in London and Edinburgh for face-to-face therapy, though we also offer remote therapy.

-To contact our London office, please send an enquiry to: firstname.lastname@example.org
+To contact our London office, send an enquiry to: email@example.com

 To contact our Edinburgh office, send an enquiry to: firstname.lastname@example.org